 For this vulnerability, the solution is simple – always keep your website updated and bug-free.
 Furthermore, you should stay updated with the plugin updates as well.

 Unknown Third Party Software Sources

 When working with WordPress, we come across many themes and plugins, which help us to enhance the default functionality of WordPress.
-However, running plugins and themes from unknown parties can be very dangerous for your website.
+However, running plugins and themes from unknown parties can be very dangerous and risky for your website.
 It could be a doorway for the attackers to enter your website, that too barely doing anything.

 Vulnerable Hosting Platform

 There are free hosting platforms—the kinds that are the most vulnerable ones—that run ads.
 These hosting platforms are known to be vulnerable as they don’t use encryption connections or a secure server.
 Using these hosting platforms could be very precarious and the attackers are likely to enter your website with ease.